Wild weather: Damage inside The Cloud revealed on Auckland waterfront

-The full extent of storm damage to The Cloud venue at Auckland's waterfront has been revealed today.
+Storm damage to The Cloud venue at Auckland's waterfront will cost hundreds of thousands to repair.

 Mayor Phil Goff was given a tour through the interior of the facility this morning after the wild storm on Sunday night tore off part of the roof.